 Sociologist Christine Percheski’s research is focused on family demography, economic inequality, and health policy.
 Her research is particularly concerned with understanding the wellbeing of American women and families with children.
 Her past work has investigated how changes in family characteristics are associated with the rise in economic inequality among U.S. households, how the employment patterns of new mothers vary by their partner status, how the Great Recession affected pregnancy rates, and how health insurance coverage varies by family characteristics.
-She has also investigated the employment patterns of college-educated professional women and the so-called “opt-out phenomenon,” finding that women of Generation X with young children have higher full-time employment rates than previous cohorts of American women.
+She has also investigated the rise in wealth inequality among families with children in the United States, including increases in racial/ethnic wealth gaps.

 Percheski’s research has been published in such journals as the American Sociological Review, Demography, Journal of Marriage and Family, Social Science & Medicine, and Maternal and Child Health Journal.
 Prior to coming to Northwestern, Percheski was a Robert Wood Johnson Scholar in Health Policy Research at Harvard University.